esby-space/panda-canvas/README.md

 - [ ] fix `panda.draw.text()`
 - [ ] add more shapes to `panda.draw`
-- [ ] add more rendering options to `panda.draw`
 - [ ] improved `panda.init()`
-  - retro pixel rendering! (where all pixels are aligned to grid)
-- [ ] tilemap and background texture
+- [ ] better animation system (someone please help i have no idea what i'm doing)

 ## Future

 - audio and music support
 - add transformations for images and drawings
 - add interface to interact with html elements
+- scene loader and handler